Super Bowl XLIV: Pregame

 Aircraft of the 125th Fighter Wing perform a flyover while Carrie Underwood sings the National Anthem.

 Barenaked Ladies played the Super Bowl Saturday Night event with O.A.R. and Robert Randolph and the Family Band.
 Chris Daughtry, Steve Winwood and Queen Latifah performed during the Super Bowl pre-game tailgate party, which started at 2:00 p.m.

 Queen Latifah sang "America the Beautiful" and Carrie Underwood sang "The Star-Spangled Banner".
 Underwood's performance marked the third straight year that an alumnus of American Idol has been invited to perform the national anthem, joining Jordin Sparks at Super Bowl XLII and Jennifer Hudson a year later.
 Translation of both songs into American Sign Language was provided by Kinesha Battles, a student at the Florida School for the Deaf and Blind.
+The anthem was concluded with a flyover of four F-15C Eagles from Florida Air National Guard's 125th Fighter Wing.

 To commemorate the 15th anniversary of the San Francisco 49ers' fifth Super Bowl victory, which took place at this stadium, Jerry Rice, who had also been MVP of Super Bowl XXIII, another Super Bowl played at this stadium, joined the coin toss ceremonies.
 Rice had just been named to the Pro Football Hall of Fame Class of 2010.
 The rest of the class – Rickey Jackson, Dick LeBeau, Floyd Little, Russ Grimm, John Randle, and Emmitt Smith – were named the day before.
 The Saints won the coin toss, marking the 13th straight Super Bowl the NFC won the toss (the Cardinals won the toss in Super Bowl XLIII but elected to defer to the second half, giving the Steelers the ball to open the game).
 The coin used for the toss was flown into space on STS-129 before the game.